fullcontact/fullcontact-api-ruby/README.md

 Changes
 -------
+- 0.18.1
+  - Always use the token in header even when the option is given as query.
 - 0.18.0
     - Add ability to query Company API by company name
     - Fix XML bug in Company API module